ShouryaBatra/SALT/README.md

-# Mitigating Leaky Thoughts via Steering Vectors
+# SALT: Steering Activations towards Leakage-free Thinking in Chain of Thought